 About 70% of people who turn age 65 will need some type of long-term care in their lifetime, according to the U.S. Department of Health and Human Services.

 However, very few of us are ready to pay for that care.
-In fact, a full 64% of all nursing home residents are covered by Medicaid.
+In fact, according to the Kaiser Family Foundation, in 2019 a full 62% of all nursing home residents are covered by Medicaid.

 Genworth found that Americans underestimate the cost of long-term care by a full 50%.

-Costs vary dramatically nationwide, but Genworth’s study estimates the medical annual costs of long-term care, as of 2019, to be:
+Costs vary dramatically nationwide, but Genworth’s study estimates the average annual costs of long-term care to be:

 Long-term care costs are so high that it is common for retirees who have hundreds of thousands in retirement savings to spend everything they have left on healthcare and still need Medicaid in the years before they die.